geoscixyz/em/content/case_histories/do27do18tkc/survey.rst

 AeroTEM
 """""""

-The first time-domain electromagnetic survey collected at TKC was a helicopter-borne AeroTEM I survey flown in 2001.
+The first airborne time-domain electromagnetic survey collected at TKC was a helicopter-borne AeroTEM I survey flown in 2001.
 The survey was repeated in 2003 using a new generation of the system, the AeroTEM II.
 Fifteen survey lines were flown in the east-west direction, with 4 additional lines flown north-south.
 The overlap between the two sets of lines covers the approximate location of DO-27 and DO-18 with the objective of determining the vertical extent of the kimberlite pipes.

 The AeroTEM system is a concentric transmitter-receiver coil system mounted on a rigid platform.
 The AeroTEM transmitter waveform is a triangular current pulse of 1150